panda-official/TimeSwipe/doc/firmware/README.md

   - `CJSONEvCP` - is a template for creating an event source with a connection point inside for the event subscribers.

+## LED

+In order to control the board LEDs the Adafruit NeoPixel library is used as a low-level layer above the hardware.
+The following classes extends the Adafruit NeoPixel library:

+  - `CLED` - is a class providing an interface for controlling a single LED.
+  It contains methods for switching LED on/off, changing its color and mode (blinking/steady);
+  - nodeLED - is a container for a number of LED objects.
+Also provide some group methods for working with multiple LEDs;

+`Adafruit_NeoPixel_stub.h` - is a glue between the classes listed above and the Adafruit NeoPixel library

 ## Misc

 Miscellaneous module currenly only includes *moving average* implementation with